 4 units = 240 volunteer or 300 paid hours

 - NOTE for students who began their LIT studies prior to Fall 2014: units earned for Cooperative Education Internship (CE 150) or Cooperative Education Work Experience (CE 100) can be applied to the Electives Group II requirement for a Library and Information Technology AS Degree or Certificate.

-Contact the people listed below, or visit the Cooperative Education Department (Coop-Ed) website for more information about setting up an internship (including help finding a site, setting up objectives, course registration, forms, deadlines, and other requirements).
-Some current internship opportunities are also listed below.
+Contact the people listed below, or visit the Cooperative Education Department (Coop-Ed) website for more information about course registration, forms, deadlines, and other internship requirements.
 NOTE: For Summer, contact Kat Balouch only.